VoidAutomata/Quiz_4-we-came-we-built-we-interacted/Readme.md

 1. Levels of location - local to geo
    - How did we instantiate multiple geo-locations and dynamic object loading in our AR code?
 2. app hosting
-   - What is important about constucting an app?
+   - What is important about constructing an app?
 How does this relate to its `environment`?

 ---